 - Herniated disc – The disc’s outer wall finally gives way, allowing the inner material of the disc to leak out.

 Interestingly, these degenerative disc conditions don’t necessarily result in any symptoms on their own.
 It’s when a disc bulges or becomes herniated and compresses a spinal nerve that problems like pain, numbness, tingling and weakness can arise.
 Treatment options for this kind of disc pain often include conservative methods like medication, rest, weight loss, exercise, physical therapy and more, but for a certain percentage of patients these treatments don’t produce the desired reduction in back pain, and surgery becomes an option.

 If a disc protrusion or other degenerative disc condition is causing you severe symptoms that have lasted for weeks and months and haven’t responded to conservative treatments, contact Laser Spine Institute today.
-Our state-of-the-art procedures are more effective alternatives to traditional open spine surgery and can help you rediscover your life without neck or back pain.
+Our state-of-the-art procedures are more effective alternatives to traditional open spine surgery and can help you find meaningful relief from your neck or back pain.